WebDevStudios/Automatic-Featured-Images-from-Videos/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Added a metabox that displays the video found.
+* Added: Metabox that displays the found video URL and embed URL.
+* Added: Pass post ID for the `wds_check_if_content_contains_video` filter.
-* Fixed the way the vimeo embed URL is returned.
+* Fixed: Modified the way the vimeo embed URL is returned.

 = 1.0.5 =
 * Added function wds_get_video_url when passed a post_id returns a video URL.